milmor/TransGAN/README.md

 - Use orthogonal initializer and 4 heads in both Generator and Discriminator.
 - Employ WGAN-GP loss.
 - Adam with β1 = 0.0 and β2 = 0.99.
-- Set noise vector dimension to 64.
+- Noise dimension = 64.

 ## Licence